navjot12/NASA_APOD_Wallpaper/readMe.md

 This will run the script in your system in every 12 hours!

-PS: Happy birthday to my friend Arpit Gogia (@arpitgogia) who was the inspiration behind this!
+PS: Happy birthday to my friend [Arpit Gogia](https://github.com/arpitgogia) who was the inspiration behind this!